ApolloTang/study--heft/03-babel/README.md

 ----

-However, after typescript.json is disable I am no sure how to run heft eslint task.
+However, after typescript.json has been disabled I am no sure how to run heft eslint task.